thnguyenf5/GetMetotheCluster/Readme.md

 ---
 ## Calico_Installation
 > During this section, you will be installing Calico as the K8s CNI.
 You will also install Calicoctl.
-Additional Documentation:
+Additional documentation can be found here:
 - https://projectcalico.docs.tigera.io/getting-started/kubernetes/quickstart
 - https://projectcalico.docs.tigera.io/maintenance/clis/calicoctl/install